Rigidity of Frameworks Supported on Surfaces: Graph Theory

-The maximally independent graphs of type $1$ and type $0$ are similarly defined and are also relevant to frameworks on surfaces, but apart from our closing remark in Section 3 we do not consider them here.

-Recall that $k$-connectedness means that if fewer than $k$ vertices are removed from a graph then it remains path-connected.
-One can readily check that while a Laman graph is $2$-connected, a maximally independent graph of type $2$ is in general just $1$-connected.
+Recall that $k$-connectedness means that if fewer than $k$ vertices are removed from a graph then it remains connected.
+One can readily check that while a Laman graph is $2$-connected, a $(2,2)$-tight graph is in general just $1$-connected.